anthonynamnam/GrocerTrace/README.md

 Advertising
 GrocerTrace uses Google AdMob to display advertisements.
 Google may collect limited information, such as device identifiers, to provide personalized and relevant ads.

+Currency Exchange Rates
+GrocerTrace retrieves publicly available currency exchange rate data from public websites or sources to display price information in multiple currencies.
+No personal information is collected or shared during this process.

 For more information on how Google uses data, please refer to Google's Privacy Policy: https://policies.google.com/privacy